ConnorGibbons/SwiftAIS/README.md

 ## Requirements

-- An ARM-based Mac running macOS 15 or newer *(subject to change - hoping to add support for Intel & older macOS versions soon!)*
+- An ARM-based Mac running macOS 15 or newer *(Builds for macOS 13 via GitHub Actions -- I do not have a device to run a real world test on older versions.)*
 - [Xcode Command Line Tools](https://developer.apple.com/xcode/resources/)
 - RTL-SDR & an antenna (antennas designed for the VHF range are ideal, but not strictly required)
 - Be located near marine activity (unfortunately, reception will be too weak if not in a coastal area)